SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 18 December, 2024 at 23:34:21
+# Last Refreshed - 19 December, 2024 at 23:34:10
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Sugar Cookie in Watopia with Coco</b>
+<b>Zwift - Group Ride: DBR Base Endurance Ride  (E) on Big Flat 8 in Watopia</b>

-which happened on 18 December, 2024 at 17:36:30
+which happened on 19 December, 2024 at 16:00:00

-Which is 0 years, 0 months, 0 days, 5 hours and 57 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 34 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13143541709
+You can see it here https://www.strava.com/activities/13149913438

 ## Number of Rides
 How many rides have I done each year?